metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Required:

 - `network_name` (String) References to a NetworkAttachmentDefinition CRD object.
-Format: <networkName>, <namespace>/<networkName>.
-If namespace is not specified, VMI namespace is assumed.
+Format:<networkName>, <namespace>/<networkName>.
+If namespace is notspecified, VMI namespace is assumed.

 Optional:

-- `default` (Boolean) Select the default network and add it to the multus-cni.io/default-network annotation.
+- `default` (Boolean) Select the default network and add it to themultus-cni.io/default-network annotation.

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--networks--pod"></a>